Cra-Z-Gaming/VUS/README.md

 2 - Donations: this is 100% optional but GREATLY appreciated: Cashapp $vlad118

-Donations would definitely make me happy and motivated to make more projects or more buttons with code that live in VUS Hub
+Donations would definitely make me happy and motivated to make more projects that live in VUS Hub